Drinktec 2025: Collaboration and Innovation in Action

 Briggs are the engineers behind supplying the equipment, engineering and automation to the world’s largest food, alcoholic beverage, and pharmaceutical manufacturers

-Today Briggs employs over 350 colleagues across six sites in the UK, Scotland, USA, Mexico, China, and Australia.
+Today, BRIGGS employs over 300 colleagues across six sites in the UK, Scotland, USA, Mexico, China, and Australia.
 The team deliver turnkey engineering projects for leading household brands covering North America, Europe, Central America, Africa, Australia, and Asia.
 Briggs’ benefits from a global network of stainless-steel manufacturing facilities, including their own located in Burton on Trent and Prestonpans, Scotland.

 Posted in Uncategorised